MAF-DAP/Advent_2020/README.md

 I do not claim that my solutions are particularly great but I did them all on my lonesome

+<h2>Day 8: Handheld Halting</h2>
+- Part 1: Find accumulator value in repeating code.
+No issues
+<p>- Part 2: Find the corrupted instruction.
+No issues

 <h2>Day 9: Encoding Error</h2>
 - Part 1: Find the Incorrect Sum of List Element Numbers.
 No issues
 <p>- Part 2: Find the next invalid number in the list.
 No issues

 <h2>Day 10: Joltage Adapter</h2>
 - Part 1: Find the appropriate set of power adapters based on set rules.
 Implemented with recursion.
 No issues
 <p>- Part 2: Finding all the different ways that the adpaters can be organized.
 First pass used recursion and I halted it when I realized that it would take over 6,000 years to run.
-Second version was implemented when I looked at the data and noticed that the joltage rating changed by either "1" or "3" - this version runs much more quickly
+Second version was implemented when I looked at the data and noticed that the joltage rating changed by either "1" or "3" with a set number of options for the number of "1"s found - this version runs much more quickly

 <h2>Day 11: Airport Seating</h2>
 - Part 1: Simulating people choosing seats.
 Like "The Game of Life" - kind of fun.
 No issues